daniestevez/dvb-gse/README.md

 DVB-S2 BBFRAMEs are larger than a 1500 byte MTU).
 The following rules need to be followed.

+* The payload of each UDP packet can optionally be begin by a header of up to 64 bytes, which is discarded by this application.
+The header length is set with the `--header-length` argument.
+By default, no header is assumed.

-* The beginning of each BBFRAME should be aligned with the beginning of the payload of a UDP packet.
+* The beginning of each BBFRAME should happen at the end of a header, or at the beginning of the payload of a UDP packet if there is no header.

 * The BBFRAME padding can either be removed or be present.
 If possible, it is recommended to remove the BBFRAME padding, in order to reduce the network